 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 This attribute is achieved through the development of fixed income security knowledge using internationally recognised textbooks.
 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
-This attribute is achieved by students applying knowledge from a variety of sources as demonstrated and tested in the embedded research assignment and individual exams.
+This attribute is achieved by students applying knowledge from a variety of sources as demonstrated and tested in the group assignment and individual exams.
 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
-This attribute is developed through the embedded research assignment Skills of a high order in interpersonal understanding, teamwork and communication.
-This attribute is developed through the embedded research assignment A proficiency in the appropriate use of contemporary technologies.
+This attribute is developed through the group assignment Skills of a high order in interpersonal understanding, teamwork and communication.
+This attribute is developed through the group assignment A proficiency in the appropriate use of contemporary technologies.
 This attribute is developed through the use of computers and calculators to create valuation spreadsheets A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 References and discussion about recent financial events will encourage students' intellectual curiosity A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
-Professional conduct is developed through the embedded research assignment An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
-References and discussion about recent financial events will develop students' professional skills and responsibilities
+Professional conduct is developed through the group assignment An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
+References and discussion about recent financial events will encourage students' professional responsibilities

 Required ResourcesFabozzi,F.J.
 “Bond Markets, Analysis, and Strategies” Pearson Publishing (Reading List F)